 - It usually only lasts a few minutes and can be relieved by rest and/or medication (see angina action plan).

-- If your angina is not relieved after rest or 3 doses of your medication in 10 to 15 minutes dial 111 and ask for an ambulance immediately.
+- If your angina is not relieved after rest and 2 doses of your medication 5 minutes apart, after another 5 minutes call 111 and ask for an ambulance immediately.

 - With medicines and a heart-healthy lifestyle, it’s usually possible to reduce the risk of more serious problems.